Introduction

 • blockchain data provider services :

 The blockchain AI Agent would get data by calling API endpoints from specialised data providers.
-Such providers likely run their own nodes and implement their own data formatting on top of raw on-chain data.
-For Cardano, such platforms include Maestro, Blockfrost, Taptools.
+These providers typically run their own nodes and format data on top of raw on-chain data.
+For Cardano, such platforms include Maestro, Blockfrost, TapTools.

 • decentralized blockchain data protocols :

-The blockchain AI Agent would get data by accessing organised data that is structured and indexed through a decentralised blockchain data protocol.
+The blockchain AI Agent would get data by accessing organized data that is structured and indexed through a decentralised blockchain data protocol.
 Such data sources include for example The Graph Protocol.

 • crypto wide analytics and market platforms :